aidan-le-beard/P2P-TCP-Client-Router-Server-LAN-Threaded-File-Streaming/README.md

 1) Place ClientApp.java (if using JavaFX) and TCPClient.java on one computer.
 2) Place ServerApp.java (if using JavaFX) and TCPServer.java on a second computer that is on the same Wi-Fi network.
 3) Place ClientSRouterSThread.java and ClientTCPServerRouter.java on a third computer that is on the same Wi-Fi network.
+4) Place ServerTCPServerRouter.java and ServerSRouterSThread.java on a fourth computer that is on the same Wi-Fi network.
-4) Edit TCPClient.java line 13: put the IP of the machine with SThread.java and TCPServerRouter.java on it.
+5) Edit ClientSRouterSThread.java line 9: put the IP of the machine with ServerTCPServerRouter.java and ServerSRouterSThread.java on it.
    #### Note: IP can be found on the other machine in command prompt by typing “ipconfig” and retrieving the IPv4 Address from the section titled “Wireless LAN adapter Wi-Fi.”
+6) Edit TCPClient.java line 8: put the IP of the machine with ClientSRouterSThread.java and ClientTCPServerRouter.java on it.
+7) **Optional (for multiple connections):** If only connecting 1 client-server pair, this step is not necessary.
+If connecting more: edit TCPClient.java line 9: put the number of the node you wish to connect to: starts at M1, followed by M2, M3, etc. So if trying to connect to the 4th server you have connected, it would be M4, for example.
-6) Edit TCPClient.java line 37: put the file path to the file that you wish for the client to transmit here.
+8) Edit TCPClient.java line 24: put the file path to the file that you wish for the client to transmit here.
 This file will be sent to the server.
-7) Edit TCPClient.java line 43: put the IP of the machine with ServerApp.java and TCPServer.java on it.
-8) Edit TCPServer.java line 13: put the IP of the machine with SThread.java and TCPServerRouter.java on it.
+9) Edit TCPServer.java line 11: put the IP of the machine with ServerTCPServerRouter.java and ServerSRouterSThread.java on it.
-9) Edit TCPServer.java line 38: put the file path to where the server should save the file received from the client.
+10) Edit TCPServer.java line 35: put the file path to where the server should save the file received from the client.
-10) Edit TCPClient.java line 40: put the IP of the machine with ClientApp.java and TCPClient.java on it.
-11) Run TCPServerRouter.java first.
+12) Run ClientTCPServerRouter.java and ServerTCPServerRouter.java first.
-12) Run TCPServer.java second.
+13) Run TCPServer.java second.
-13) WAIT for server to write that it is connected to the router.
-14) Run TCPClient.java.
+14) Run TCPClient.java third.
-15) **Optional:** Repeat steps 12-14 for other Server/Client pairs that are prepped to connect using the same Server Router.
+15) **Optional:** Repeat steps 13-14 for other Server/Client pairs that are prepped to connect using the same Server Routers.
+If connecting more pairs, make sure to follow step 7, changing the line to "M2" for the 2nd pair, "M3" for the 3rd pair, etc.